Take a look through these fantastic shots from Steve Winsor taken recently on The Living Coast right below the surface within the marina.

 Shoreham harbour and river estuary (SSSI), by Shoreham Fort

 South West Rocks marine SNCI – a chalk reef just off Hove whose underwater life is known only to a few divers!

-Take a look at our top tips for marine marvels in The Living Coast at:
+Top tips for marine marvels in The Living Coast

-Brighton Seafront Masses of starlings over the piers, and shingle beach wildflowers along the Volks railway.
+Brighton Seafront starlings over the piers, and shingle beach wildflowers along the Volks railway.

 The Undercliff, Brighton Marina to Saltdean – Fossil-filled white chalk cliffs, towering above beach rock pools and chalk reef, with traffic-free path

 Castle Hill, Newhaven – Extensive sea views from this flower-rich Local Nature Reserve, above Newhaven Fort, West Beach and Friars Bay marine conservation area